Gertlek/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-Part of used code for bachelor thesis
+Part of the code used for Gert Lek's bachelor thesis.
+This README will be expanded and the entire code will also be tidied up.